theislab/greatpy/README.md

 ### What is GREAT :

 GREAT (Genomic Regions Enrichment of Annotations Tool) is a bioinformatics tool, this method enables to associate genetic regions to the most probable GO terms.

 ### How to use greatpy :

-This package is strongly inspired by [GREAT][GREAT_article] allowing Helmholtz to have a stable, perennial and updated version of the package.
+This package is strongly inspired by [GREAT][great_article] allowing Helmholtz to have a stable, perennial and updated version of the package.

-[GREAT figure][GREAT_figure] issue from [GREAT article][GREAT_article]
+[GREAT figure][great_figure] issue from [GREAT article][great_article]

 #### <ins>1.
 Create regulatory domain from tss</ins>